 3. Start the planting procedure.
 The depth at which the seed should be placed is specified on the seed packet.
 Larger seeds should typically be buried, whereas smaller seeds can usually be placed straight on the ground.

 The seeds should be moistened using a mist sprayer or a small watering can.
-To hasten germination, cover the tray with plastic wrap or a plastic dome.
+Cover the tray with plastic wrap or a dome to hasten germination.
 The seedlings will stay moist as a result.
 Remove the cover as soon as you notice anything green.

 4. Give the plants water and nourishment.
 Misting the soil frequently during the growing season is necessary to keep it moist—but not drenched.
 It’s acceptable to let it partially dry in between water cycles.

 The room where the seedlings are should have airflow from a fan to prevent illness.
 Read the liquid fertilizer’s instructions before feeding the seedlings.

 5. Give the plants some light.
 Seedlings need a lot of light to grow.
 To keep the plants from slanting toward the sun, rotation is essential.
 Plants that receive insufficient light will be lean and frail.

 Grow lights must be positioned a few centimeters above seedlings and scheduled to remain on for 15 hours daily since seedlings need darkness to relax.
 Increase the height of the lights as they get bigger.

 6. Move the seedlings outdoors.
 Moving seedlings outside is a slow process known as ‘hardening off.’
 A week before they go into the garden, they should be placed outside in a sheltered area that is partially shaded and far from any wind for a few hours.
 It is best to bring them in at night.

 Expose them to additional sun and wind, then overnight over a week or ten days.
 They can now be set up in the garden.